-Students are not permitted to smoke at school, on the way to and from school and at school functions.
+Students are not permitted to smoke or vape at school, on the way to and from school and at school functions.

-Students must not bring cigarettes, electronic cigarettes, other cigarette alternatives, matches or lighters to school.
+Students must not bring cigarettes, electronic cigarettes, other cigarette alternatives including vaping cigarettes, matches or lighters to school.

 Note: students who are caught associating with others who are smoking are behaving contrary to the school "Code of Behaviour" and dealt with formally via the school's welfare and discipline procedures.